- Entertainment and Media»

 The Kirk character become a legend in his own right, by extending a seat on

-In the Next Generation in the 80s, the interest in Worf provoked more Klingon-centric scripts and more epis in which the character featured.
+The interest in Worf provoked more Klingon-centric scripts and more epis in which he was featured.

-Later in the decade, Deep Space 9 realised that without Worf the audience wasn't there.
+Deep Space 9 for the producers appreciated realised without Worf the

 Back to Andromeda